shamanec/ios-appium-docker/README.md

 **zip -r WebDriverAgent.ipa Payload**
 8. Get the WebDriverAgent.ipa file and put it in the current projects main directory.

-## Prepare wdaSync file
-1. Open the **configs/wdaSync.sh** file
-2. Change the **'wdaBundleID'** value to the bundle ID you used to build WebDriverAgent.ipa.
-3. Save the file.

 ## Prepare devices file
 1. Execute **./gidevice list**
 2. Get the UDIDs of all currently connected devices.